truenas/documentation/content/CORE/Storage/ImportDisk.md

 ---
 title: "Importing Disks"
-description: "How to do a one-time import of data from a disk into a TrueNAS dataset."
 weight: 50
-tags: ["Import"]
 ---

 The **Storage > Import Disk** options are used to import disks that are formatted with UFS (BSD Unix), FAT(MSDOS) or NTFS (Windows), or EXT2 (Linux) file systems.